 When you’re gearing up to get packing, think about what’s in your current wardrobe.
 If you’ve got a few dozen items you’re thinking about tugging along, minimise that number down…and then minimise it some more.
 The whole purpose of packing for the beach is to do it smartly – and that means utilising a staple wardrobe.

 If all you’ve got planned is to sit by the pool, there’s not a whole lot you have to think about packing.
 But if you’d like to get a bit more creative and mix your look up here and there, pack a few different types of bikini bottoms, tops or one-pieces.
-This will give you the flexibility to swap out your look when you feel like it, and have extras in case you need a spare.
+This will give you the flexibility to swap out your look when you feel like it, and have extras in case you need a spare plus a beach towel.

 It’s always smart to pack enough cover-ups to protect you when the sun’s beating down on you, especially in harsher conditions.
 Pack a few different sun shirts, kimonos or sheer tops to give you that extra layer between you and the rays.
 Best of all, these items will still give you that chic touch, with a little hint of beach boho to go with it.
 Win-win.